“Winning is an important thing, but to have your own style, to have people copy you, to admire you, that is the greatest gift.” – Johan Cruyff

 What is a Cruyff Turn?

 Johan Cruyff pulled off his signature move for the first time in a goalless draw between Holland and Sweden in the group stage of the 1974 World Cup.
-Just 23 minutes into the fixture when he was being tightly tracked by Swedish defender Jan Olsson, and facing his own goal, Cruyff suddenly pulled off an astonishing 180-degree turn and left his marker (and the world) bewildered with his silky smooth skill.
+Just 23 minutes into the fixture when he was being tightly tracked by Swedish defender Jan Olsson, and facing his own goal, Cruyff suddenly pulled off an astonishing 180-degree turn.
+He left his marker (and the world) bewildered with his silky smooth skill.
 Olsson’s panic as he tried to stay in control of his own feet immediately went down as an iconic piece of football history.
 Every footballer, whether on pitch or playground, has tried to recreate the audacious move since.

 How to perform the ‘Cruyff turn’?

 - Position the ball within striking distance in front of you and shape your body as if you are about to kick the ball

 - Instead, stop your foot over the ball and drag the ball behind your standing leg while simultaneously turning your shoulders.

 - Turning your hip towards your marker, twist your body 180 degrees.
 Shift your weight to the other foot and aim to run away at top speed to evade the defender.